 You can display the current time of day in additional time zones.
-You can add up to three alternate time zones.
-You can also view your alternate time zones in the glances list (Customizing the Glance Loop, page 39).
+You can also view your alternate time zones in the glances list (Customizing the Glance Loop, page 38).

-- 1 From any screen, hold SET.

-- 2 Select Alt.
-Time Zones > Add Zone.

-- 3 Press UP or DOWN to highlight a region, and press GPS to select it.

-- 4 Select a time zone.
+- 1 From any screen, hold SET. - 2 Select Alt.
+Time Zones > Add Alt.
+Time Zone. - 3 Press UP or DOWN to highlight a region, and press GPS to select it. - 4 Select a time zone.